 The thumbnail format can be changed.
-Four format are available: large, medidata display see page 25.

 SORTING IMAGE FILES

 Image files can be sorted by name, date, extension, or subject line in ascending or descending order.
 This function works with the thumbnail, icon, or list displays (p.
 16).
 To sort the displayed images, use the sort menu or the sort-by drop-down menu on the tool bar.
 Simply highlight the sorting category with the mouse